A colorful welcome greets convention center vistors

 The design team at StudioK1, the lighting designers for the Grand Plaza, needed luminaires that would illuminate the tower and match the rest of the plaza installation.
-They were looking for fixtures that could be programmed to slowly fade from one color to the next, adding visual interest to the plaza without distracting visitors driving around the tower.
+They were looking for luminaires that could be programmed to slowly fade from one color to the next, adding visual interest to the plaza without distracting visitors driving around the tower.

 "To be able to illuminate the tower feature properly, we needed a fixture with quite a bit of punch and flexibility," said lighting designer Kaitlin LeSage Crawford.